 - Sanitation Facilities: Sanitary facilities are located within the house, easily accessible by all occupants, in proper operating condition, and adequate for personal cleanliness and disposal of human waste.

-- Bedrooms/Sleeping Rooms: All bedrooms and sleeping rooms have at least one operable outside window or an exterior door that provides a safe unobstructed means of escape and which can be approved for emergency egress or rescue.
-If bedroom or sleeping room is on the second floor or a lower level, a door or stairway with a handrail and a clear path to the outside is also required.
+- Bedrooms/Sleeping Rooms: All bedrooms and sleeping rooms have at least one operable outside window or an exterior door that provides a safe, unobstructed means of escape and which can be approved for emergency egress or rescue.
+If the bedroom or sleeping room is on the second floor or a lower level, a door or stairway with a handrail and a clear path to the outside is also required.